wspot/googular/README.md

-## What is this projects :
+## What is this project :

-This is a react app that i created during my learning path of react . if you are a beginner you can use this code to understand some the core concepts of react .
+This is a react app that i created during my learning path of reactjs . if you are a beginner you can use this code to understand some the core concepts of reactjs .

 this app cover these concepts  :
--hooks (useState - useEffect)
+ - hooks (useState - useEffect)
--http calls
+ - http calls
--routing
+ - routing

 ## How to run the project :